-Stage 7: Kiso-Fukushima to Narai 22km, 7-9 hours walking
+Stage 6: Kiso-Fukushima to Narai (14km train, 8km walk)

-Mostly flat walking before climbing up to the Torii Pas (1197m).
+A train ride from Kiso-Fukushima to Yabuhara then mostly flat walking before climbing up to the Torii Pas (1197m).
 Descend along narrow mountain paths until you emerge at the wealthiest of the post towns along the trail.
+Explore and relax.